 Communication: We will not be distributing any printed information (bulletins, prayer cards, kid's coloring pages, etc.).
 Announcements will run in the foyer and before worship.
 We will continue to send out as much information as possible electronically (emails, website, Facebook, etc.).
 Please take advantage of these methods if you want to stay informed.
 If you need to be added to our email list, please notify us at email@example.com.

 Classes and Small Groups: For a season, we will not be conducting Sunday School classes or Children’s Worship in person.
+Our nursery is also closed.
 As the pandemic diminishes, we will resume these ministries knowing it is safe to do so.
 Again, this is for a season.
 It is not permanent.
-We will resume small groups for those interested.
-These include: Monday Men’s Group, Wednesday Bible Study, and Thursday Craft Night.
-The Tuesday evening Bible study is on break for the summer.
-These gatherings will comply with distancing and sanitizing policies.
+We have resumed small groups for those interested, although many have chosed to break for the summer.
+Contact your group leader if you have questions.